Distributed quantum inner product estimation: Lower bounds against multi-copy measurements and interactive protocols

 Recall that in the non-distributed setting where arbitrary quantum operations on $\rho^{\otimes k}\otimes \sigma^{\otimes k}$ are allowed, we can estimate $f=\Tr(\rho \sigma)$ using $k=O(1/\varepsilon^2)$ copies using SWAP test.
 The SWAP test refers to the well-known circuit for estimating inner product shown in Fig.~\ref{fig:swaptest}.
 The probability of seeing 0 at the output qubit equals $\frac{1+\Tr(\rho\sigma)}{2}$.
 In experiment, given $\rho^{\otimes k}$ and $\sigma^{\otimes k}$, we repeat the SWAP test $k$ times and use the $k$ bits output $\{x_1,\dots,x_k\}$ to estimate $f=\Tr(\rho\sigma)$ as $\tilde{f}=1-2\cdot \frac{x_1+\cdots +x_k}{k}$, which is an unbiased estimator for $f$.
 The variance is given by $\Var(\tilde{f})=\frac{1-f^2}{k}$.
 Therefore $k=O(1/\varepsilon^2)$ copies is sufficient to estimate $f$ within $\varepsilon$ additive error with probability at least $2/3$.

 As the SWAP test only uses two-copy measurements, it is natural to ask if we can do better with general multi-copy measurements.
 An improved algorithm for estimating the inner product with multi-copy measurements was given by~\cite{Badescu2019quantum}, which we refer to as generalized SWAP test.
+A related work by \cite{Fanizza2020beyond} addresses the optimal precision of inner product estimation with a given number of copies.

 \begin{lemma}[Generalized SWAP test \cite{Badescu2019quantum}] There exists an algorithm which takes input $\rho^{\otimes k}\otimes\sigma^{\otimes k}$ outputs an unbiased estimator for $f=\Tr(\rho\sigma)$ using multi-copy measurements that has variance